antonmarin/php/README.md

 ### Composer

-Composer is build-in.
+Composer is built-in.
 Just use it as usual `composer ...` inside container

 ### Xdebug